itdxer/neupy/site/2015/09/07/password_recovery.rst

         return bin2str(recovered_password)

 Function takes two parameters.
-The first one is the network instance.
+The first one is the network instance from which function will try to recover a passwrod from a broken one.
-The second one is a broken password.
+And the second parameter is a broken password.

-Finnaly we can test it.
+Finnaly we can test it password recovery from the network.

 .. code-block:: python